 Pay attention to advice on how to contact alumni and potential employers.
 Learn how to craft an engaging message to get your foot in the door.
 You want to make a good first impression!

-In addition to the usual industry and company research sources, those seeking a financial related careers will want to do some targeted research.
-Review information in the interview database section ofsuch as the types of questions asked in the interview.
+Those seeking a financial related careers will want to do some targeted research.
+Review information in the interview database section of JPAY such as the types of questions asked in the interview.

 League tables, rankings of banks by deal information, and deal information are useful in that you can research what deals a bank you are interviewing with has been involved with and you can research a few specific deals to discuss in your interviews.
 Find deals and league tables in: